myscratchbooks/Python-and-R/README.md

 Using Artificial Neural Network Model in Python code to predict Heart disease.
 # R_Keras Deep Learning - Kyphosis.ipynb
 Using Artificial Neural Network Model in R code to predict Kyphosis.
+# Python_Cluster Analysis - Mall-Customers.ipynb
+Comparison of K-Means and DBSCAN Clustering Method on Mall customer dataset using Python